- Daily & Weekly newsletters

 Daytrips and sightseeing

-Non-essential travel within Belgium will be allowed again from 8 June, so you'll be able to enjoy a daytrip or a longer staycation.
+Non-essential travel within Belgium is now allowed again, so you'll be able to enjoy a daytrip or a longer staycation.
 On 20 May, Belgium lifted its ban on visits to a second home, just in time for the long Ascension holiday weekend.
 Belgian prime minister Sophie Wilmès told parliament earlier that there was "no longer any reason to maintain this ban".

 The Walloon government has released a €6.5 million budget to allow tourist attractions and accommodation providers to make the necessary adaptations to allow for social distancing among visitors.
 The size of each payout will depend on the average number of visitors pre-shutdown, or the number of rooms in each hotel.

 Consumer watchdog Test-Achats and two associations representing commuters are campaigning for the SNCB to partially refund or extend passengers' season tickets.
 They also want the expiry date on bulk-buy tickets - such as 10-journey pass - to be extended.
-Many travellers have not needed to travel over the past two months.
+Many travellers have not needed to travel since March.
 "We are aware of the financial impact for the SNCB but we believe that it is not up to passengers to bear the costs," the associations said.
 "The loss of income must be compensated for by the federal government."